Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/maxnumberplayers.md

 ​
 :::tip**SUIBJECT TO CHANGE:**
 ​
-In connection approval delefate MLAPI does not support an ability to send anything more than a boolean back.
+In connection approval delegate MLAPI does not support an ability to send anything more than a boolean back.
 Boss Room demonstrates a way to provide meaningful error code to the client by invoking a client RPC in the same channel that MLAPI uses for its connection callback.
 This will become unneccessary in the future.
 :::